Fertilizing Aquarium Plants: A Beginner's Guide

 The Golden Rule:

-Which Fertilizer for Beginners?
+Which Fertilization for Beginners?

 Complete Liquid Fertilizer (Recommended Start)